-World leaders gather for funeral of former Israeli PM Peres
+Shimon Peres funeral: 'Israel grieves for him'

 Presidents, royals also attend

-Prince Charles and British Foreign Secretary Boris Johnson are also attending, along with former UK Prime Ministers Tony Blair and David Cameron.
+Prince Charles and British Foreign Secretary Boris Johnson also attended, along with former UK Prime Ministers Tony Blair and David Cameron.

 The presidents of France, Germany, Ukraine, the Ivory Coast, Togo, Mexico, Lithuania, Serbia and Romania and NATO's secretary general and the grand duke of Luxembourg, among others were also due to attend.

-Arab leaders are notably absent, although the King of Morocco was expected to send a representative.
+Arab leaders were notably absent, although Egypt's Foreign Minister Sameh Shoukry was present while the King of Morocco was expected to send a representative.

+Jordan's Jawad Anani, deputy prime minister for economic affairs and minister for investment affairs, was also in attendance.